godotengine/godot-docs/classes/class_staticbody2d.rst

 Description
 -----------

-Static body for 2D Physics.
+Static body for 2D physics.
 A StaticBody2D is a body that is not intended to move.
 It is ideal for implementing objects in the environment, such as walls or platforms.

 Additionally, a constant linear or angular velocity can be set for the static body, which will affect colliding bodies as if it were moving (for example, a conveyor belt).